bobgrant04/beebyams/README.md

 mnuhelp - displays program details use cursors or letters to move and ret to select.  allows filtering of display uses files N O for help X to launch program CATDATx files SOFTREC, DINREC.

-P.RECMMC records catalogues of multiple diskss with crc value
+P.RECMMC - records catalogues of multiple disks with crc value